keerin/keerin.github.io/_posts/2017-10-11-17-spendsloth-user-stories.md

 ---
 I've always been terrible at keeping track of my money.
 For too many months I get to the end only to have literally not even a penny.
 All of my bills get paid of course, but maybe not on time...

-I decided to build a tool that would let me add all my outgoings, then deduct these from my incomings and not only show me what I have left which was safe to spend, but also email me this so I had a reminder on the first of every month.
+I decided to build a tool that would let me add all my outgoings, then deduct these from my incomings and show me what I have left which was safe to spend.

 This post will detail the user stories I've written for what I have called Spendsloth.
 The user stories details the minimum fuctionality I believe will be required for any kind of release - an "MVP" so to speak.